cs-fedy/air-pollution-geo-intelligence-api/README.md

 Thefuzz: Employed for fuzzy string matching, enhancing the accuracy of data integration.
 Deep_translator: Applied for multilingual support, ensuring accessibility for a global audience.

+## _**ENDPOINTS**_

+Endpoint: /countries
+Description: Retrieve a list of all countries with available air pollution data.

+Endpoint: /?country=xxx
+Description: Get air pollution data for a specific country by providing the country name in the query parameter.

+Endpoint: /?city=xxx
+Description: Retrieve air quality information for a specific city by specifying the city name in the query parameter.

+Endpoint: /?type=xxx
+Description: Filter air pollution data based on a specific type, such as particulate matter or pollutant gases.

 ## _**INSTALLATION**_:
 ```
 pip install -r requirements.txt